 Dental sealant comprises clear or white plastic that blends with your natural teeth colour.
 Additionally, they are applied to the top surface of back teeth, making them hard to notice.

 On average, dental sealants last between 5 to 10 years.
 With proper care, they may last longer.
-Regular check-ups at our partner dental clinics near you in the UK will help monitor the condition of your dental sealant.
+Regular check-ups at our partner dental clinics near you will help monitor the condition of your dental sealant.
 Even if it wears down, replacement or repair is possible!

 Dental sealants require no additional care beyond regular brushing and flossing.
-Also, don’t miss your dentist visits in the UK to check their condition professionally.
+Also, don’t miss your dentist visits to check their condition professionally.

-No, the dental sealant procedure in the UK is completely non-invasive and painless.
+No, the dental sealant procedure is completely non-invasive and painless.
 You won’t need anaesthesia for the procedure.

 As no invasion is involved in the dental sealant procedure, there is no need for additional recovery.
 The sealant hardens immediately after the procedure, and the dentist at our partner dental clinics will ensure it is set so you can enjoy the full functionality of your teeth.

-At an MD.co.uk partner private dental clinic in the UK, the average cost of dental sealants is typically between £30 and £50 per tooth.
+At an MD.co.uk partner private dental clinic, the average cost of dental sealants is typically between £30 and £50 per tooth.
 However, costs may vary depending on the location and the dentist’s experience.

 Yes, you can use fluoride toothpaste for brushing your teeth.
 Sealants are applied to the chewing surfaces of molars and premolars to protect them.
 Fluoride is an active ingredient that helps fight decay-causing bacteria in the mouth.